j19sch/j19sch.github.io/posts/2024/20241012-the-fluxx-ensemble-exercise.md

 ## The rule changes we didn't bring into play

-The Flux ensemble exercise was the the third ensembling session of the workshop.
+The Fluxx ensemble exercise was the the third ensembling session of the workshop.
 So the participants had some experience in an ensemble doing some exploratory testing and working on some test automation.
 For this exercise I had decided we'd do some more exploratory testing, but on a different application: the infamous parking calculator.

 The partcipants and I brainstormed 13 rule changes.
 Six of those we never brought into play: